 In order to audition, please fill out an Applied Music Application Form (available in the Music Office or you can download from the 'Forms' link).
 Deadlines for the Application Form will be posted on the website near the end of the semester for the upcoming semester auditions.
 Once you have completed and turned in your Application Form, we will contact you with an audition time.

 Once accepted into the program, you must meet with Dr. Nagatani to discuss your music course requirements for each of the upcoming semesters.
 Also, please refer to the Requirements link under Applied Music.
 All the rules and standards expected of the Applied Music student will be listed in detail.
 Should any of these requirements not be met, you may be put on probation, or dropped from the program.

 Please note that Applied students are only allotted a total of four semesters of private instruction(Music 181-184).
-Should a student drop or fail any semester of Music 181-184, he/she will NOT be able to complete all four semesters, and as a result will be unable to complete the AA Music degree requirements.
+Should a student drop or fail any semester of Music 181-184, he/she will NOT be able to complete all four semesters at ELAC, and as a result will be unable to complete the AA Music degree requirements.